How To Discover Rotation Rules

 - Sharpies or felt tip pens

-I follow up with a foldable from Lisa Davenport so students can synthesize their thoughts into one location in their notebooks.
+I follow up with these interactive notebook notes so students can synthesize their thoughts into one location in their notebooks.
 This resource includes a second page that teaches students to rotate around a non-origin point, too.